 Cow-milk cheese has been consumed for centuries in different cultures as a regular substitute for dairy food due to several reasons such as health benefits, lactose intolerance and simple taste preference (Grosch, 2008).
 Hazards associated with the consumption of raw milk includes health hazard due to the unhygienic manner and technique of milking by most local milk processors and the coagulants for cheese production which are locally sourced.
-This process is not standardized yet and is usually done under unhygienic conditions (Sacks et al., 2006).
+This process is not standardized yet and is usually done under unhygienic conditions (Sacks et al. 2006).
 Thus, there is a need to further study the effects of heat treatment and local coagulants on the hygienic quality and safety of Nigerian soft cheese (Fellows, 2008).
 In Nigeria, cow-milk cheese consumption per capita is increasing which has prompted an increase in the production of the product.
 This seemly large national demand suggests the need to look at the safety of the product been consumed across the country (Akinsoye, 2007).
 The demand for dairy products is principally based on its perceived health benefits which have influenced the high consumption rate.

-Heat treatment is the most widely used processing technology for microbial treatment in the dairy industry (Olorunfemi et al., 2006).
+Heat treatment is the most widely used processing technology for microbial treatment in the dairy industry (Olorunfemi et al. 2006).
 Some common methods such as heat treatment of fluid milk products for a predetermined time and temperature main objective is to destroy microorganisms and to ensure the milk is safe for consumption with a reasonable shelf life.
 Although there have been successes recorded in the use of chemicals such as calcium chloride (CaCl2) in the conversion of milk to cheese, it is necessary to use natural coagulants in the production of cheese.
 Natural coagulants are biological coagulants that have no consequence on the health of humans but serves as an additive (Savur, 1998).
-The coagulants are readily available in rural areas and are very cheap and highly effective in the coagulation of milk (Iwalokun et al., 2004; Olorunfemi et al., 2006).
+The coagulants are readily available in rural areas and are very cheap and highly effective in the coagulation of milk (Iwalokun et al. 2004; Olorunfemi et al. 2006).
 These biological coagulants include moringa kernel cake, lime juice and tamarind pulp.
-The health benefits of lime include weight loss, skin care, improved digestion, relief from constipation, peptic ulcer, respiratory disorders, urinary disorders (Beresford et al., 2001).
+The health benefits of lime include weight loss, skin care, improved digestion, relief from constipation, peptic ulcer, respiratory disorders, urinary disorders (Beresford et al.2001).
 (Kanerva, 2000) states that whole tamarind seed and kernels are also rich in protein (13-20%) and the seed coat is rich in fibre (20%) and tannins 20% (Cogan, 2000).
+The objective of this study is to determine the effect of heat treatment and local coagulants on the microbial properties of Nigerian soft cow-milk cheese.